 Websites that collect individually identifiable information must provide a privacy statement.
 The statement must be clear and easily accessible, and should cover the Federal Trade Commission's five core principles of privacy: notice, consent, access, security, and enforcement. websites that collect individually identifiable information and provide services to children 12 and under may also be required to comply with provisions of the Children's Online Privacy Protection Act.

-Sites that do not use the core UMB master template require additional time.
+Sites that do not use the core UMass Boston master template require additional time.
 Clients must present a valid case for veering away from standard branding.
 We require a minimum 15 business days to review and analyze such sites depending on size and scope.
 Turnaround time is on a case by case basis.